ioreka/uncommonplace/The Stars My Destination.md

 #alfred-bester

-a man is a member of society first, and an individual second. you must go along with society, whether it chooses destruction or not
+a man is a member of society first, and an individual second. you must go along with society, whether it chooses destruction or not #community

 ‘there’s got to be more to life than just living,’ foyle said to the robot.